Skip to main content

 The results.
 As measured, dips included.

-Launch shipped in week ten with product-page CLS at 0.02, down from 0.31 — from failing Core Web Vitals to comfortably inside the "good" threshold — on a stack of 4 plugins where 61 had been.
+Launch shipped in week ten with product-page CLS at 0.02, down from 0.31.
+That’s the jump from failing Core Web Vitals to comfortably inside the “good” range, on a stack of 4 plugins where 61 had been.

-Net terms and tiered pricing now run native, which means the failure mode they used to bring — breaking on every plugin update — no longer exists to monitor.
+Net terms and tiered pricing now run native.
+The failure they used to cause, breaking on every plugin update, simply isn’t there to monitor anymore.

 The number that mattered